selfrefactor/rambda/docs/README.md

 <summary>1 failed <italic>Ramda.has</italic> specs

-> Reason for the failure: rambda does check properties from the prototype chain
+> :boom: Reason for the failure: Rambda method does check properties from the prototype chain
 </summary>

 ```javascript